- Ann Kellett, PhD

-Texas is one of just 10 states that did not expand Medicaid under the Affordable Care Act—but little is known about the impact
+Texas is one of just 10 states that did not expand Medicaid under the Affordable Care Act—but what do we know about the impact?

 New study finds the ACA facilitated a shift in hospital payer mix from uninsured to insured in Texas